BibliothecaDAO/DOJO/README.md

 Blockchain's characteristics lie in composability and [hardness](https://stark.mirror.xyz/n2UpRqwdf7yjuiPKVICPpGoUNeDhlWxGqjulrlpyYi0).
 Stuff put on-chain can be reused permissionlessly, anything running or stored has to obey clearly defined rules.
 This means we can write completely novel types of apps: not only games but entire _worlds_ with their rulesets and physics.
 Blockchains allow a whole new range of affordances never leveraged before (see Gubsheep's [on-chain gaming thesis](https://gubsheep.substack.com/p/the-strongest-crypto-gaming-thesis) and aaaaaaa's [thoughts on on-chain gaming](https://dialectic.ch/editorial/thoughts-on-chain-gaming)).

 An ECS is an abstraction that allows us to build up composable worlds easily and truly leverage what the blockchain can do.
-Build their own world, interact with others, negotiate metaphysics, and endlessly recompose.
+Build your own world, interact with others, negotiate metaphysics, and endlessly recompose.

 It's a permissionless, infinite sandbox that never runs out of sand.